gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

      ```

 ## Usage
-1. Launch the application and create or continue a project by running `python speech_gen.py --project project_name --lang <default:'en','multi'> --mode <default:'auto', 'light', 'dark'>,  `
+1. Launch the application and create or continue a project by running `python speech_gen.py --project project_name --mode <default:'auto', 'light', 'dark'>,  `
 2. Configure audio capture parameters such as sample rate in KHz `default: 16000` and duration in milliseconds `default: 5000`.
-3. Choose whether to transcribe audio as it capture is complete.
+3. Choose whether to add metadata to dataset or not, e.g. samplerate and audio duration.
+Age, gender and name of speaker in future releases.
-4. Click on "Capture Audio" to start recording.
+5. Click on "Capture Audio" to start recording.
-5. View and manage the dataset using the provided options.
+6. View and manage Audio dataset using provided menu options.
 # Notes
 In the case that the Idiom argument is set to ('en') the langauges dropdown menu is not available.
 Case option 3. is disabled, it is possible to transcribe all the captured audios in the dataset viewer window.
 You can add audios to the Audio dataset, pasting audios in the `/Audios` uder your desired project.